rishavdevtiwari/royalpalacehoteljanakpur/README.md

 ## Deployment

+### Frontend - GitHub Pages

+The frontend is deployed on GitHub Pages.
+See `GITHUB_PAGES_DEPLOYMENT.md` for details.

+### Backend - Render.com

-The project is configured for deployment on Render.com.
-See render.yaml for details.
+The backend is deployed on Render.com with a PostgreSQL database.
+See `apps/backend/render.yaml` for configuration details.

 ## License